Al Khor Island: Geography

-Numerous limestone outcroppings can be observed here, the tallest of which is roughly 8.5 meters.
-On the coast there are friable and level-surfaced beachrock formations, upon which various sea snail shells were discovered.
+The island has numerous limestone outcroppings, the tallest of which is roughly 8.5 meters.
+On the coast there are crumbly and level-surfaced beachrock formations, upon which various sea snail shells were discovered.
 While the relatively high outcroppings contain traces of man-made structures such as burial mounds, the vast majority of archaeological discoveries were made on the level areas surrounding these outcroppings.